Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Introduction

-Our contributions are as follows: (1) We introduce weakly supervised lesion segmentation for vertebral metastases, a clinically important and technically challenging task with no prior works, achieving Dice scores of 0.87 (blastic) and 0.78 (lytic).
-(2) We propose \emph{Hide-and-Seek Attribution}, a novel occlusion-based strategy that evaluates suspected lesions by selectively hiding alternatives, reconstructing the image via a Diffusion Autoencoder (DAE), and quantifying each region's independent malignant contribution.
+Our contributions are as follows: (1) We introduce the first 2D weakly supervised approach for lesion-level segmentation for vertebral metastases, a clinically important and technically challenging task, achieving Dice scores of 0.87 (blastic) and 0.78 (lytic).
+(2) We propose \emph{Hide-and-Seek Attribution}, a method that converts classifier-guided pseudo-healthy reconstructions into lesion masks by explicitly testing candidate regions and retaining only those that independently contribute to the malignancy score.
 (3) We benchmark our method against multiple weakly supervised baselines and analyze its limitations.
 Our code is available at \url{https://github.com/matanat/hide_and_seek}.